ubccr/ccrdocs/pages/howto/empireai.md

 ## Accounts for Research Group Members

 Once the PI of the project has access to Alpha, they may request additional accounts for their students and collaborators.  **DO NOT SHARE ACCOUNTS.**  Submit a ticket to the [EAI support desk](#support) and a CCR staff member will facilitate the account setup.
 New users will be asked to complete a form and then the user information is passed to the EAI system administrators for account creation.

+## Account Setup

+You will receive notification from the Empire AI system administration team when your account is ready.
+Please follow [these instructions](https://empireai.freshdesk.com/en/support/solutions/articles/157000366996-activating-your-new-empire-ai-account) to properly setup your account.

 ## Logging In